 Another piece of the strategy is money.
 Each team is allowed a rookie salary cap based on some weird and complicated formula that’s not important.
 However, what is important is that you only have so much ‘money’ to use on your picks so you have to watch that too.

 Bottom line, there is no way I could ever understand the strategy each team deploys each year given their team, their needs, their money, etc.

 What does it mean to be a first round draft pick?

 Well, it means you are AWESOME!
 You have a better chance to be remembered for the rest of your life.
 It means you have high expectations on you and you’ll receive a union backed big old paycheck.

 There will be 32 players drafted in the first round.
 This will be what people are talking about.
-Perhaps try to remember the top 3 and the first player your team (or your man’s team) picked.
-That’s what you need.
+If you want to sound ‘in the know’ then try to remember the top 3 and the first player your team picked.

 What are the implications of where someone is drafted during the NFL Draft?